Last Updated 4/9/2018

 The Salvation Army Eagle Creek

-Heritage Place is looking for both short and long term volunteers.
+Heritage Place is looking for both short- and long-term volunteers.
 Volunteering can be one-time or ongoing, individual or group, weekdays or weekends.
-Our volunteer opportunities include assemble mailings, event set-up, registration and tear-down, seasonal yard work and computer data entry.
+Our volunteer opportunities include assembling mailings; event set-up, registration and tear-down; seasonal yard work; and computer data entry.
 Contact us for today's volunteer opportunities.
-You won't need a car to get to Heritage Place - we are 3 blocks east of Butler University!
-If you are interesting in volunteer or want more information, please contact Ruth Ann Hankins.
+You won't need a car to get to Heritage Place—we are three blocks east of Butler University!
+If you are interested in volunteering or want more information, please contact Ruth Ann Hankins.

 Teacher's Treasures is in need of volunteers to help at-risk children get the materials they need to succeed in school by providing teachers with donated educational supplies for use by the students in their classroom.
-Teacher's Treasure volunteers handle store operations (Monday-Thursday, 2-6 PM) or warehouse work and stocking (Monday- Friday, 9 AM-12 PM).
-Teacher's Treasures storefront location is at 1800 E. 10th St., Indianapolis, IN, 46201.
+Teacher's Treasure volunteers handle store operations (Monday–Thursday, 2:00–6:00 PM) or warehouse work and stocking (Monday–Friday, 9:00 AM–noon).
+Teacher's Treasures' storefront location is at 1800 E. 10th Street, Indianapolis, Indiana 46201.
 They offer volunteer opportunities to students with a range of background experience and would love your help.
-If interesting in volunteering or just getting more information, please contact Amanda Metternich at 317-264-1758 or via email firstname.lastname@example.org
+If interested in volunteering or just getting more information, please contact Amanda Metternich at 317-264-1758 or via email at firstname.lastname@example.org.

 Volunteer with Public Greens